makspll/bevy_mod_scripting/docs/src/Summary/controlling-script-bindings.md

 # Controlling Script Bindings

-In this book we reffer to anything accessible by a script, which allows it to communicate with your Rust code a `binding` (which in previous versions was more generically referred to as a script API).
+In this book we refer to anything accessible by a script, which allows it to communicate with your Rust code a `binding` (which in previous versions was more generically referred to as a script API).

 The "binding" here being used as in: binding `script` code to `rust` code.